GinRedfield/boba/README.md

 ## License
 ***
-Roff is open-sourced software licensed under the MIT license.
+boba is open-sourced software licensed under the MIT license.